 So, how do you create a positive onboarding process to accelerate productivity like Hokodo while increasing sales rep retention?

 Our recent survey of 300 sales professionals revealed that sales organizations have been improving their onboarding process following the pandemic, and have found some activities to be far more effective than others.

 Here are the top ten activities you need to know to build a bullet-proof onboarding process.

 Reading about and listening to information will only take new reps so far.
-Doing is the best way to truly understand and effectively act on all their newfound knowledge.
+Once you've talked through your chosen sales techniques, doing is the best way to truly understand and effectively act on all their newfound knowledge.
 So, once your new team member has a firm understanding of your sales process, it’s time to practice what they’ve learned.

 Creating role-play sales situations for the new rep to practice activities throughout the sales cycle helps them build confidence and improve success when they start engaging with actual prospects.
 Record these practice sessions and leverage them for all three forms of coaching.
 This reinforces desired behaviors and helps the rep course correct where necessary for consistent improvement.